Stunad Spatial

 Approach

 Instead of immediately converting point clouds into meshes, the project treats point data as first-class geometry.
-This allows operations such as filtering, clustering, sampling, and spatial querying to remain flexible and performant across different stages of the workflow.
+Operations such as filtering, clustering, sampling, and spatial querying are performed directly on the point data, allowing greater flexibility when working with scanned environments.

 Current Status